twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 <summary> Q3.
 Are the environments in different containers different?</summary>

 All containers you create are mounted with the same storage space, [<ins>Hyoer File System (HFS)</ins>](/docs/user-guides/twcc/hfs).
-The life cycle of the HFS storage space follows the user's system account.
+The lifecycle of the HFS storage space follows the user's system account.
 Therefore, all containers created by one user are mounted with the same HFS storage space.

 </details>